Service Details at All Saints’ Church Staplehurst

 Services at All Saints’ Church Staplehurst

-We are currently holding a Sunday Holy Communion service in church at 11 am and can conduct Funerals and Weddings with the added guidelines to keep everybody safe.
+We are currently holding a Sunday Holy Communion service in church at 8 am and 11 am and can conduct Funerals and Weddings with added guidelines to keep everybody safe.

 We can play the organ or/and use the CD Sound system and are able to let a soloist sing during the service.
 We are not yet able to sing all together.

 Often people ask me if they have to be churchgoers in order to use the church.
 The answer is no you don’t.
 You don’t have to be baptised or confirmed to get married in church either or to have your child baptised.

 All Saints Church is your Parish Church regardless of your beliefs.
 You actually have a legal right to use the church.
-Please do look at our website for more information.
 The only thing to bear in mind is that the Church of England has its own legal framework, like for example the Churchyard Regulations that differ from what is permitted in cemeteries.
 Its most current version is the Canterbury Churchyard regulations 2015, which you can find on the internet.

 As everything is changing everywhere due to the pandemic and people like to know fees before making contact.